curry-language/curry-info-system/specifications/ServerProtocol.md

 ### Example

-* RequestPackageInformation json 0 directory versions   - Returns the list of versions of the package 'directory' if they are available using json as output format.
+* `RequestPackageInformation json 0 directory versions`

+  Returns the list of versions of the package `directory` if they are available using json as output format.

 ## RequestVersionInformation *outform* *force* *pkg* *vsn* *[reqs]*